Food, Wine, and Fellowship

 –Oliver Goldsmith, The Vicar of Wakefield

-These fantastic food and wine forays weren’t just an opportunity to indulge in some world class dinners, but they were fun evenings spent with folks, who over the months and years became more than friends, but a kind of extended family.
+These fantastic food and wine forays weren’t just an opportunity to indulge in an amazing dining experience, they were fun evenings spent with folks, who over the months and years became more than friends, but a kind of extended family.
 The restaurant is gone now, but its existence created an opportunity for people to come together; people who otherwise may never have known one another.
 We were all downcast when the restaurant closed; partially, because we would miss Scott’s creative imaginings, but mostly because we’d miss those magical evenings and the spirit of fellowship with him, his family, and the people who worked there as well as new friends.

 Here’s the thing: Coming together with others to share a meal creates a spirit of fellowship.
-Scott Lockhart, through the magic of his menus and the gracious hospitality of his family and staff accomplished this many times, and I am thankful for the experience.
-It is my hope that your next meal or Thanksgiving feast is filled with family, friends, fabulous food and fellowship.
+Scott Lockhart, through the magic of his menus and the hospitality of his family and staff accomplished this many times, and I am thankful for the experience.
+It is my hope that your next meal or Thanksgiving feast is filled with family, friends, fabulous food, and most of all, fellowship.

 Thanksgiving can be somewhat challenging when it comes to food and wine pairings, because every table is different and no two bites are the same.
 However, there are a few classic Thanksgiving pairings that work well: